akash-suresh/akash-suresh.github.io/content/featured/AlgoRaiding/index.md

 showInProjects: true
 ---

-Developed a algorithmic trading script, which leverages the volatility of the stock market to make trades automatically, to make marginal profits and minimize loss using Renko charts in Python.
+Developed a algorithmic trading script, which leverages the volatility of the stock market to make trades automatically, to make marginal profits and minimize loss using Renko charts.